DoIf you were bitten by a dog, contact a dog bite lawyer at Munley Law for a free consultation.

 - or failing to keep a dog known to be dangerous away from others.

-In every state, a dog owner will be held responsible if he or she knew, before the biting incident, that his or her dog had a tendency to bite people without provocation.
+Every state holds dog owners who knew of a dog’s tendency to bite without provocation responsible.
 Of course, in most states, where strict liability is the law, proving the dog’s history of biting is not necessary.

 Proving Liability in Dog Bite Cases

-The dog bite victim must prove that the dog owner was negligent, meaning he or she disregarded some information (such as previous attacks or aggressive behavior) that could have prevented the bite.
-If a dog is (1) properly restrained and (2) known to be docile up until its first attack, in that narrow and limited instance, the dog’s owner may not be liable.
+The dog bite victim must prove the dog owner’s negligence.
+This means that the dog owner disregarded some information (such as previous attacks or aggressive behavior) that could have prevented the bite.
+Pennsylvania courts are unlikely to hold the dog’s owner liable for (1) properly restrained and (2) previously docile dogs.

 Under Pennsylvania’s leash law, dogs must be under proper and adequate control.
 This means that dogs must be kept on its owner’s property, kept on a leash, or be under the control of its owner or a third party.
 Violation of the leash law can result in owner liability for a dog attack if it is shown that the leash law violation was unexcused and that the violation lead to the dog attack.

 If an irresponsible dog owner’s negligence played a part in your injury, then he or she should be held responsible.
-A lawsuit must be filed within two years of the dog’s attack.
-If the victim is a minor, the lawsuit must be filed within two years of the victim’s eighteenth birthday.
+Dog bite victims must file their lawsuits within 2 years of the attack.
+Minor victims must file their lawsuits within two years of turning 18.